 - Click Buy Now.

-- On the Confirm Order page that appears, click ApsaraDB for KVStore (Subscription) Agreement of Service.
+- On the Confirm Order page, read and accept ApsaraDB for Redis Agreement of Service and follow the instructions

 - Q: How long does it take for the system to create an instance?

-- For standard instances, the amount of time depends on single-shard instances.
+- For Standard Edition instances, the amount of time depends on single-shard instances.

 - The primary node of a read/write splitting instance processes read and write requests.
-Each primary node is regarded as a shard, and each read replica is regarded as a shard.
+Each primary node is regarded as a shard.
+Each read replica is regarded as a shard.

 - Q: Why did I fail to create a standalone instance of ApsaraDB for Redis?

-A: Starting December 19, 2019, standalone instances of ApsaraDB for Redis are phased out.
+A: Starting December 19, 2019, standalone instances of ApsaraDB for Redis were phased out.
 For more information, see Deprecated standalone instances of ApsaraDB for Redis.